Zheng Enchong: Biography

-A lawyer from Shanghai, represented or advised around 500 families who were evicted due to urban redevelopment in the city, and who received little or no compensation from the authorities.
-He was detained in June 2003, days after a group of evicted residents he had advised appeared in court attempting to sue the authorities for adequate compensation, alleging collusion between officials and a wealthy property developer.
+During the Cultural Revolution, he was exiled to the countryside for 11 years before returning to a variety of factory and government jobs.
+He began to study law in 1985 and passed the lawyer's exam two years later.
+In 1994, Zheng started representing clients who claimed they had been illegally evicted and who received little or no compensation from the authorities.
+In 2001, the Shanghai Judicial Bureau refused to renew his lawyer's licence and he was detained in June 2003, days after a group of evicted residents he had advised appeared in court attempting to sue the authorities for adequate compensation, alleging collusion between officials and a wealthy property developer.

-Zheng, Enchong was later charged and sentenced to three years in prison for "supplying state secrets to foreign entities" in connection with faxes he sent to Human Rights in China, an NGO based in New York.
-There are serious concerns that Zheng, Enchong's detention and conviction were aimed at preventing him from continuing with his advocacy work.
+Zheng Enchong was later charged and sentenced to three years in prison for "supplying state secrets to foreign entities" in connection with faxes he sent to Human Rights in China, an NGO based in New York.
+There are serious concerns that Zheng Enchong's detention and conviction were aimed at preventing him from continuing with his advocacy work.
 A lasting effect of his conviction has been a reported decrease in the number of lawyers in Shanghai willing to "risk" defending people's rights to housing for fear of reprisals.

 On December 8, 2005, the German Judges Association presented Zheng Enchong with its “Human Rights Award” at a reception attended by the German president.
 Jiang Meili was invited to receive the award on Zheng's behalf, but his wife Jiang Meili was restricted from leaving China.
 Therefore, a petitioner of Hong Kong accepted the award on his behalf.

-Zheng, Enchong was released on June 5, 2006, but remained under house arrest.
+Zheng Enchong was released on June 5, 2006, but remained under house arrest.